 - Performs investigations of issues to determine root cause and preventive measures

 - Inspects, cleans, lubricates, and rebuilds manufacturing equipment.

 - Suggests operational, process, preventive, and safety improvements.

 - Completes all required logs, checklists, and paperwork.

 MINIMUM JOB REQUIREMENTS:

-High school diploma, GED and/or equivalent combination of experience and education that could likely provide the required knowledge, skills, and abilities needed to perform the job.
+High school diploma, GED, or equivalent combination of experience and education that provides required knowledge, skills, and abilities needed to perform the job.
 Experience working with electrical motors and pumps is required.
 Experience in manufacturing, light industrial environments or food manufacturing and machine shop and fabrication skills are preferred.

-- Ability to wear appropriate personal protective equipment and clean room attire; perform moderate physical activity including standing and/or walking more than four (4) hours per day and up to twelve (12) hours per shift; lift and carry items weighing up to 50 pounds; and work onsite in a light industrial environment, including some exposure to non-toxic dust.
+- Ability to wear appropriate personal protective equipment and clean room attire; perform moderate physical activity including lifting and carrying items weighing up to 50 pounds and standing and/or walking more than four (4) hours per day and up to twelve (12) hours per shift; and perform work onsite in a light industrial environment, including some exposure to non-toxic dust

 - Ability to maintain punctuality and predictable attendance.

 Church & Dwight is proud to be an Equal Opportunity Employer/Veterans/Individuals with Disabilities.